Skip to content

 • Seney Drive in Bernardsville is named in George Seney’s honor.

-• Somerset Inn guests with roads named after them: Lloyd Road, Pfizer Road, Olcott Road and others.
+• Somerset Inn guests have roads named after them: Lloyd Road, Pfizer Road, Olcott Road, and others.

 • In 1888, Frederick Olcott purchased a 125-acre farm from George I. Seney, eventually increasing his property to nearly 500 acres, which he called Round Top Farm.
 That farm would later become part of the Somerset Hills Country Club golf course.